Book Review - Love Yourself: 100 Empowering Affirmations to Celebrate You by Laurasia Mattingly

 When compared to a few other similar books, Love Yourself does a great job of suggesting coping strategies, like spending time in nature, moving your body, and using grounding thoughts.
 It also normalizes the range of human emotions, from fear, to anger, to overwhelm.
 These affirmations do not follow any religious tradition, so can be used by people of different spiritual beliefs.
 Another nice touch is that Mattingly has included statements from other motivating authors, too, showing a range of affirmation style.

 While Love Yourself does not suggest any strict instructions for how to use the affirmations, it's easy to create a place for it in your self-care regimen.
 You can read it to set the tone for your day, in the middle of the day (especially if it's a challenging one), or as a guide for your thought intentions for a few days at a time, or the week overall.
 Other guides recommend meditating on (or just taking a few minutes to think about) the sentiment shared in each affirmation.
 That can be helpful.
 You may also want to take a photo of your affirmation, then print and post it around your house, or set it as your computer or phone background screen.
 Soaking yourself in positivity tends to change negative emotions with time especially when used as part of a mental health maintenance regimen, such as reframing negative thoughts, exploring false beliefs that drive those thoughts, and regularly working to resolve traumatic experiences.

 I can imagine this little book being kept bedside, in a bookbag, in a work drawer, or even in the glove compartment of your car for quick access to a helpful pick-me-up.
 If you're looking for a handy resource to keep your mind positive, Love Yourself may be the right fit for you.
 And don't let the affirming stop once you've finished the book!
 You can create these same types of affirmations as you become more proficient in thinking along these lines.
-Love yourself to the best of who you are and which how your life improves because of it.
+Love yourself to the best of who you are and watch how your life improves because of it.